bransonperkins/spring-reddit-clone/README.md

 3) Use Angular 9 as the frontend framework and Bootstrap as the CSS framework
 4) Grow a stronger understanding of developing full-stack applications

 _Note: Not every detail is provided here.
-This markdown file is intended to provide basic info about each section completed over the course of the project.
-I followed ProgrammingTechie's reddit clone tutorial to create this project._
+I do my best to make technical notes in the code, so the purpose of this markdown is to provide basic info about each section completed over the course of the project.
+ProgrammingTechie's reddit clone tutorial made this all possible.
+IMO, it is the best full stack web application tutorial for developers who want to learn the Spring framework_
 #### Links to the YouTube and written tutorials are below:
 - YouTube: https://www.youtube.com/watch?v=DKlTBBuc32c&t=2865s
 - ProgrammingTechie Website: https://programmingtechie.com/2020/05/14/building-a-reddit-clone-with-spring-boot-and-angular/